How engineers at Netflix and PagerDuty outsmart incidents with Slack

 It can take a lot of time just to engage the right people and bring them up to speed.
 With all this in mind, Vilanova knew Dispatch should accomplish four things:

-- Reduce cognitive load on participants so that they can focus on the resolution
+- Reduce cognitive load on participants so they can focus on the resolution

 - Provide easy and intuitive ways to manage the incident